qitab/bazelisp/README.md

 *   `"serial"` (the default): Previous files in `srcs` are loaded in order.
-If multiple files must be loaded in order, it is recommended to add a comment noting this to the top of the target's `srcs` in the BUILD file, so that order is not inadvertently changed by editors or automatic formatters.
+If multiple files must be loaded in order, it is recommended to add a comment noting this to the top of the target's `srcs` in the BUILD file, so that the order is not inadvertently changed by editors or automatic formatters.
 If files in `srcs` do not depend on one another, setting `order` to `"parallel"` avoids unnecessary work.